HomeDing/homeding.github.io/elements/alarm.md

+---
-# Alarm Element
+title: The Alarm Element

-::: excerpt alarm
+id: alarm
+tags: ["Element"]
+description: Create Alarm events.
-The AlarmElement creates a single action at a specific time that can be used e.g. for wakeup signals.
+excerpt: The AlarmElement creates a single action at a specific time that can be used e.g. for wakeup signals.
+---

+# {{data.title}}

+::: excerpt {{data.id}}
+{{data.excerpt}}
 :::

 <!-- ## Web UI for the Timer Element -->